xou816/spot/README.md

 Contributions are welcome!
 If you wish, add yourself to the `AUTHORS` files when submitting your contribution.

-For any large feature/change, please consider opening an issue first to discuss implementation and design decisions.
+For any large feature/change, please open an issue first to discuss implementation and design decisions.

 ### Translating